superpowr/powr_for_tinymce5/README.md

 ## How to install:

 ### Step 1.
-Add the powr_plugin.js to your page where the TinyMCE5 editor is rendered
+Add the powr_plugin.js where TinyMCE5 editor is rendered

 Option 1: Add powr_plugin.js from CDN: